jhpyle/docassemble/_docs/functions.md

 The `user_logged_in()` function returns `True` if the user is logged in, and otherwise returns `False`.

+You can use this function to ensure that the user is logged in before the user can use your interview:

+{% include side-by-side.html demo="user-logged-in" %}

+This function uses the [`initial`] modifier in combination with the [`url_of()`] function and the [`interview_url()`] function.

+The code block should be [`initial`], so that it runs every time a user accesses the interview.
+If the block is merely [`mandatory`], there are some circumstances (albeit rare circumstances) when a user who is not logged in could access the interview.

+The [`command()`] function redirects the browser to the given `url`.
+You could set the `url` to the result of `url_of('login')`, but then when the user logs in, the user will not be redirected back to the same interview again.
+Thus the `next` parameter is set to a URL for the interview.
+The URL returned by [`interview_url()`] takes the user back to the original interview session.

 ## <a name="user_privileges"></a>user_privileges()

 The `user_privileges()` function returns the user's privileges as a